carello/epgpgattr/README.md

 There is limited error checking in these scripts.

 OTHER SCRIPTS
-- selvmos.py : Select operating system to get back a reports from vCTR
+- selvmos.py    : Select operating system to get back a VM report from vCTR.
+- acishowep.py  : Select EPG and get back a report from APIC of endpoints.